ColmKeyes/Sentinel-1-Coherence-Pipeline/README.md

 ### Perpendicular Baseline and Precipitation:

+Notes: This sectio nnneds to look at both types of coherence seperately, As it seems that VV is more sensitive to perp baseline than VH.

 The Affect of Precipitation in the two plots is overshadowed by the affect of the perpendicular baseline on the coherence estimations.
 From a visual inspecition one can see the how the value of coherence is strongly correlated with the perpendicular baseline or distance between two coherence pairs.